SparkPost/support-docs/content/docs/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

     ![](media/enabling-https-engagement-tracking-on-sparkpost/gcp-lb-created.png)

-## <a name="gcp-cert"></a> Issue a certificate with Google Cloud
+## Issue a certificate with Google Cloud

 Creating a new certificate is done through the HTTP(S) load balancer configuration.
 On the main menu (top left), navigate to "Network Services" then "Load balancing".
 Select your load balancer by clicking on its name.

-If you don't have a named certificate present under the "Frontend" section, follow the menu [above](#gcp-frontend) to begin the process.
+If you don't have a named certificate present under the "Frontend" section, follow step "Frontend configuration" above to begin the process.

 Once you have a named certificate on your frontend, it should look like this.
 It may take a few minutes after creating the load balancer for the `IP:Port` to appear.

 ![](media/enabling-https-engagement-tracking-on-sparkpost/gcp-front-end-got-ip-port.png)

-The gray `(i)` indicates the certificate is in the "provisioning" state, not yet fully active.
+The gray (i) indicates the certificate is in the "provisioning" state, not yet fully active.

 * Click on the certificate name (underlined in blue).
 You should see the status similar to this.